FCA to scrutinise whether pure protection market provides fair value to consumers | Financial Conduct Authority

 Initial findings and any proposed next steps will be published by the end of 2025.

-Sarah Pritchard, executive director of supervision, policy, competition and international at the FCA, said:
+Sarah Pritchard, executive director of supervision, policy, competition and international at the FCA, recently said:

 - Read the Terms of Reference (PDF).